Peter Evison

-Peter Kenneth Evison (born 27 May 1964) is an English former professional darts player who competed in Professional Darts Corporation (PDC) and British Darts Organisation (BDO) events.
-Nicknamed The Fen Tiger, his greatest achievements were winning the 1989 Winmau World Masters and the 1996 World Matchplay.
+Peter Evison (born 27 May 1964) is an English former professional darts player who competed in Professional Darts Corporation (PDC) and British Darts Organisation (BDO) events.
+Nicknamed the Fen Tiger, his greatest achievements were winning the 1989 World Masters and the 1996 World Matchplay.

 Darts career

 BDO

 Before appearing in a major tournament, Evison was a contestant on Bullseye.
 He, along with his teammate, failed however, to get to Bully's prize board.
 Evison later appeared on the show in which he scored 300 points on the "Pounds for points" charity round.
 Evison appeared on the show again in 1989, scoring 323 points in 9 darts in the "Pounds for points" round.
 He appeared again one more time where he scored 306.

 Evison burst on the darts scene in 1986 with a surprise victory over John Lowe in the British Professional Championship, a major televised tournament in that era.

 Evison made his World Championship debut in 1988, and went on to reach the quarter-finals, before losing to the eventual champion, Bob Anderson.
 Evison returned to the same stage the following year, only to be defeated by Eric Bristow in a close quarter-final match.
 Evison avenged this defeat in the final of the prestigious Winmau World Masters later in 1989, to take the title.
 However, 1989 was the year of the big slump in darts' television coverage and prize money.
 As a result, Evison's 1989 World Masters win was not televised, and he received only half of the prize money that the 1988 World Masters champion, Bob Anderson, had received for winning the tournament the year before Evison.
 Evison was one of the tournament favourites to win the 1990 World Championship.
 However, despite hitting a 170 checkout, Evison was beaten in the first round by Jack McKenna.
-Evison had a dip in form at the World Championship between 1990 and 1992, failing to get to the quarter-finals in any of the three, despite a first round win over John Lowe in 1991.
-Evison failed to qualify for the last unified World Championship in 1993.